+Prepared by:

-Prepared by: Preusser Research Group, Inc. Robert H.B.
+Preusser Research Group, Inc.

+Robert H.B.
 Chaffe; Mark G. Solomon; and Neil K. Chaudhary

-This report was prepared for the FDOT State Safety Office, Department of Transportation, State of Florida, in cooperation with the National Highway Traffic Safety Administration, U.S. Department of Transportation and/or Federal Highway Administration, U.S. Department of Transportation and/or Federal Highway Administration, U.S. Department of Transportation, State of the sub-recipient and do not necessarily represent those of the FDOT State Safety Office, Department of Transportation, State of Florida, and/or Federal Highway Administration, U.S. Department of Transportation, State of Florida, and/or Federal Highway Administration, U.S. Department of Transportation, State of Florida, and/or Federal Highway Administration, U.S. Department of Transportation, or any other agency of the State or Federal Government.
+This report was prepared for the FDOT State Safety Office, Department of Transportation, State of Florida, in cooperation with the National Highway Traffic Safety Administration, U.S. Department of Transportation and/or Federal Highway Administration, U.S. Department of Transportation.
+The conclusions and opinions expressed in these reports are those of the sub-recipient and do not necessarily represent those of the FDOT State Safety Office, Department of Transportation, State of Florida, and/or Federal Highway Administration, U.S. Department of Transportation, or any other agency of the State or Federal Government.